Vein05/nomnom/README.md

 1. Create/Edit the config

-The configuration file is located or should be created at `~/.config/nomnom/config.json`.
-You can see the config example in `config.example.json`.
+1. Create/Edit the config file at `~/.config/nomnom/config.json`.
+See [config.example.json](config.example.json) for a complete example.

 2. Run NomNom:
 ```bash